April 21, 2025

 2. Establish secure approval workflows

-Secure approval workflows bring accountability and speed to invoice approvals.
-Structured pathways ensure documents follow the right review channels based on business rules.
+You can bring accountability and speed to invoice approvals with secure approval workflows.
+These structured pathways ensure your documents follow the right review channels based on your business rules.

-Well-designed workflows can prevent bottlenecks by ensuring smooth document flow, even in the face of unexpected delays.
+Well-designed workflows prevent bottlenecks by ensuring smooth document flow, even when unexpected delays occur.
 For instance, backup approvers can step in when the primary approver is unavailable, and escalation paths keep things moving when approvals stall.

 To get your workflows up and running, follow these steps: